A high-order wideband direct solver for electromagnetic scattering from bodies of revolution: A high-order solver

 where $L$ is the length of~$\gamma$, the $w_{jk}$ are the quadrature weights for the Gauss-Trapezoidal rule, and $\sigma_j$ is an approximation to the true solution $\sigma(s_j)$.
 The discretization points are given as~$s_j = (j-1)L/N$.

-In the case of an iterated integral, as in our case, each operator is discretized separately and the resulting dense matrices are densely multiplied together.
-For example, the continous integral equation
+In the case of an iterated integral, as in our case, each operator is discretized separately and the resulting dense matrices are directly multiplied together.
+For example, the continuous integral equation